A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Dean-Kawasaki equation

 \subsection{Well-posedness of the equation and its approximation}

 As mentioned in the introduction, due to singularity of the Dean-Kawasaki equation, well-posedness results are difficult to obtain.
-In general, some regularization of the noise is needed, since in \cite{konarovskyi2019dean} the authors showed that the only martingale solution of the Dean-Kawasaki equation are of the form of an empirical measure for $N$ independent Brownian motions given by \eqref{emp_meas_def}.
-Besides the martingale nature of the solution, they also showed that the equation has no solutions unless $N$ is a positive integer and therefore it is potentially not well-suited for numerical analysis and computations.
+In general, some regularization of the noise is needed, since in \cite{konarovskyi2019dean} the authors showed that the only martingale solution of the Dean-Kawasaki equation is of the form of an empirical measure for $N$ independent Brownian motions given by \eqref{emp_meas_def}.
+Besides the martingale nature of the solution, they also showed that the equation has no solutions unless $N$ is a positive integer and therefore it is potentially not well-suited for numerical analysis or computation.
 Other solution concepts, such as the stochastic kinetic solution, are also explored.
-However, since we are interested in computational aspects, this approach will not be addressed here; for more detailed analysis, please refer to [1].
+However, since we are interested in computational aspects, this approach will not be addressed here; for more detailed analysis, please refer to \NewOld{\cite{fehrman2024well}}{[1]}. .

 In order to address the sensitivity of the solution concept of the original Dean-Kawasaki equation, in \cite{djurdjevac2022weak} the authors suggest a regularized non-linear SPDE approximation of \eqref{DK_eq}.
-The modification is constructed to handle situations where the solution approaches zero by replacing the non-Lipschitz square root with a Lipschitz function on the interval $[0, \delta]$.
-Additionally, the noise is approximated by its ultraviolet cutoff at frequencies of order $M$.
+The modification is constructed to handle situations where the solution approaches zero by replacing the non-Lipschitz square root with a Lipschitz function that regularizes it around zero.
+Additionally, the noise is approximated by \NewOld{introducing an }{its} ultraviolet cutoff \NewOld{for }{at} frequencies \NewOld{above }{of} order $M$.

-It is proved that, under a suitable coercivity assumption—affecting the choice of parameters $\delta$ and $K$ for a given $N$—the modified equation is well-posed in the standard weak PDE sense, making it well-suited for numerical computation.
+\NewOld{The authors prove }{It is proved} that, under a suitable coercivity assumption\NewOld{, which relates the regularization of the square root and the noise truncation for a given $N$, }{affecting the choice of parameters $\delta$ and $K$ for a given $N$—} the modified equation is well-posed in the standard weak PDE sense, making it well-suited for numerical computation.
 Moreover, it can be shown that the solution remains non-negative, conserves mass, and, with an appropriate selection of parameters, error bounds relative to the original particle system can be established.